feomike/feomike.github.com/_posts/2013-04-12-devex-days.md

 1. Say what you were planning on doing.
 We all gathered for a morning meeting at 8:30 am.
 At that meeting each person had 2 minutes to describe what we were going to work on for the next day.
 For your 2 minutes you needed to say what your intent was, what you wanted to deliver, and what was the outcome.
 The reason we did it this way was to institude peers holding to peers.
 If you promise to your peers you were going to do something, you had better deliver.

-2. Work on that for the next day.
+2. Work on that for the next 24 hours; phone off, email off, calendar blocked out, no distractions, just code.
 The work product you were planning shouldn't be part of your normal work activities.

 3. Present results.
 At 2 pm the next day, come back together.
 Everyone has 10 minutes to present their product, followed by 5 minutes of questions, critiques and the like.
 The presentations generally followed, this is what I set out to do, this is what I ended up doing, this is what i learned, and this is why its important.
 The questions were generally things like why didn't you do it this way, thats cool, what would you do next.